zhan4429/cs116_ctf/team22_report.md

 #### Method

-Once endpoint was uncovered using brute force adding /.git/ to the url we found a number of files and directories.
-One of which was a FLAG file once downloaded and viewed in Notepad exposed the flag.
+After uncovering a hidden endpoint by brute-forcing the URL with `/.git/`, we were able to access a number of files and directories exposed by the Git repository.
+Among these was a file named `FLAG`, which, once downloaded and opened in a text editor, revealed the flag.

 ## Challenge 5: Don't ask me if something looks wrong.
 Look again, pay careful attention